mavix21/holbertonschool-printf/README.md

 ## Acknowledgements :pray:

 The `_printf` function emulates functionality of the C standard library function `printf`.
-This README borrows from the Linux man page [printf(3)](https://https://man7.org/linux/man-pages/man3/printf.3.html).
+This README borrows from the Man7/linux man page [printf(3)](https://https://man7.org/linux/man-pages/man3/printf.3.html).

 This program was written as part of the curriculum for Holberton School.